 With the increase of commerce calling at the port of Honolulu, a lookout was established in 1878 on the seaward slopes of Diamond Head for spotting and reporting incoming vessels.
-John Charles Petersen, a mariner born in Sweden, was the first watchman at the station and was paid $50 per month.
-After his arrival in Hawai`i Petersen married a native girl who died just four months after the birth of their daughter Melika.
-Diamond Head Charlie raised his daughter at the isolated station where he served for thirty years until his death in 1907.
+John Charles Petersen, a mariner born in Sweden, was the first watchman at the station and was paid fifty dollars per month.
+After his arrival in Hawai`I, Petersen married a native girl who died just four months after the birth of their daughter Melika.
+Diamond Head Charlie raised his daughter at the isolated station, where he served for thirty years until his death in 1907.

 Captain James King, minister of the Interior for the Republic of Hawai`i, had been petitioning the Hawaiian legislature for a light on Diamond Head for several years, and according to the following account from the December 4, 1897 edition of the Pacific Commercial Advertiser steps were finally being taken to rectify the situation.

 Captain King was determined to have a light on Diamond Head.
 He became weary of hearing the pros and cons of the case, and after a few trips to the vicinity with Mr. Rowell, the Superintendent of Public Works, drove a stake for the site of the beacon. ...
 There was ordered at once the material for the illumination and for the tower.
 The iron for the structure has arrived and as soon as some road is made to the slope point, work on the structure will begin.
 This metal tower will be forty feet high and when the light is capped upon it, the rays will be sent out from an elevation of 160 feet above the sea. …Electricity will be used and it is figured that Charles Peterson, the Diamond Head lookout, will be able to take care of the light as well as to continue his present excellent work.